SOURHEAD/Discord-bot/README.md

-# Poll-Bot
+# JOOS-Bot
-A poll bot made using python.
+A JSDC general bot made using python.